-The writings of the New Testament will be studied in terms of their historical context, literary style, purpose, authorship, and religious teachings.
+■ Multi/Transcultural & Global Awareness The writings of the New Testament will be studied in terms of their historical context, literary style, purpose, authorship, and religious teachings.
 A variety of approaches to the reading and understanding of this literature will be considered.
 1 c.u.
-Prerequisite: WRT 107 with a final

-REL 208 RELIGION IN AMERICA
+REL 208 RELIGION IN AMERICA Multi/Transcultural & Global Awareness